sam-ludlow/mame-ao/README.md

 - Go to "Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Create symbolic links"
 - Add the required user or group.
 You will need to re-start for settings to take effect.

+## Internal Workings

+### Overall
+Assets (ROMs & CHDs) are downloaded to a “Hash Store”.
+Uncompressed individual files are stored with a filename that is the SHA1 of the file.
+This is completely separate to the MAME rom directories.
+ZIP files are not used at all.

+Each MAME version is kept completely isolated, when a new version of MAME is used a fresh MAME directory is created.
+Previous versions are left in place, you can go back to them anytime, let’s say you have some saved state (these often don’t work with different MAME versions).

+When you select a machine MAME-AO will download the files from archive.org if they are not already in the Hash Store.
+When in the Hash Store the files are copied (or preferably linked if enabled) to the correct place in the MAME rom directory.

+### Data
+SQLite databases are generated from the MAME XML output, 2 databases machine & software.
+This uses quiet a bit of CPU & RAM but once done is quick to load next time.
+If MAME-AO or MAME have version bumps the database will be re-created.

+### Sources
+There are 4 types of source these each relate to a collection on archive.org.
+- Machine ROM (version master)
+- Machine DISK
+- Software ROM
+- Software DISK (not complete or updated as often)

+Machine ROM is considered the version master, new MAME binaries will only be used that match the version in this archive.org collection.

+Archive.org metadata for the collections are downloaded and cached to know what’s available and the file size.

 ## Credits

 ### MAME